Three Stages of Labor

 The whole process may take around 22 hours for first-time mothers and 15 hours for mothers who have given birth before.
 However, the duration of labor varies widely.
 There are extremes on both sides, with some mothers delivering after just a few hours of contractions and others taking days.
 Extremely fast labor, when a baby is born after less than 3 hours of contractions, is called precipitous delivery.
 Prolonged labor may be diagnosed as “failure to progress” and require medical intervention such as a c-section.Stages of Labor

 The first stage of labor, also called early labor, is by far the longest.
 It begins at the onset of labor and continues until the cervix is fully dilated.
 Cervical dilation is critical—the cervix is an extremely narrow passageway between the uterus and vagina that needs to stretch and thin to allow the baby to fit through.
-For reference, the cervix needs to grow from 1 inch, the size of a small grape, to 10 inches, the size of a grapefruit, during this stage.
+For reference, the cervix needs to grow from one inch, the size of a small grape, to ten inches, the size of a grapefruit, during this stage.
+So this is easily the longest stage of delivery.

 This early stage is divided into two phases, the latent and the active phases.
 It usually takes around 20 hours from start to finish for first-time mothers.